codygordon/braintree-to-redshift/README.md

 ## Deploy to Lambda

+Intended for deployment to AWS Lambda -- Webpack build works in Node v6.10.* or higher.

 ### Development

 You may start the script in `development` mode (which uses [nodemon](https://github.com/remy/nodemon) and will log to the console) by running: